The World Heritage Visitor Centre

 11:00AM till 04:00PM

 The World Heritage Visitor Centre can be reached by public transport via bus station Schranne (bus lines 901, 910, 912, 918 and 989).
-If you come by car the following parking facilities are available nearby.
+Parking facilities are available nearby, if you come by car.